Skip to Main Content

 File Organization

-A well structured file hierarchy will make it easier to locate and share your files.
-Some recommended practices include:
+To keep your files organized, creating a meaningful folder structure can support findability, collaboration, and productivity.
+A well structured folder hierarchy will make it easier to locate and share your files.

 • Project proposals/protocols